-Once in a while you find a reason to go on in your journey through life and other times you find a reason to end it all.
+Once in a while you find a reason to go on in your journey through life, and other times you find a reason to end it all.
 This particular time I found a reason to do both.
-His name was Richard Stuart and his eyes were the truest form of blue I had ever seen.
-When you picture blue in your mind; that was the color.
+His name was Richard Stuart and his eyes were the truest shade of blue I had ever seen.
+When you picture blue in your mind; that was the color of his eyes.
 He had just finished his studies abroad and I was about to start a long journey of self-discovery.
 In other words I was jobless and had just come upon a big amount of money, which was burning a hole in my pockets.
-The airport was packed with summer tourists and businessmen coming and going.
-Running mothers dragging their Disney clad kids and men clicking away on their phones and laptops were everywhere.
+The airport was packed with summer tourists and businessmen coming and going; running mothers were dragging their Disney clad kids, while everywhere you could see people clicking away on their phones and laptops.
 It was very busy to say the least.
-I had to find gate 20 and as far as I could gather I was pretty sure of two things, I was close and I was late.
+I had to find gate 20, and from what I could gather I was pretty sure of two things, I was close and I was late.

-I turned to encounter a very tall, lean man smiling down at me.
-His wide chest was the first thing I notice because it was right in my line of view, when I look up at his face it was all smile and eyes.
-This guy was handsome I thought to myself and a little too close.
+I turned to encounter a very tall, lean man, smiling down at me.
+His wide chest was the first thing I noticed because it was right in my line of view.
+When I looked up at his face, it was all smile and eyes.
+This guy was handsome, I thought to myself, and a little too close.

 "Excuse me, do I know you?"
 I asked implying he was kind of invading my personal space.